SNACK Benefit Concert: Guest appearances

 The first unannounced guest was Reverend Cecil Williams of San Francisco's Glide Memorial Church, who took note of the brotherhood shown by the event.
 After various football stars, including Gene Washington, Cedric Hardman, Bob St. Clair and Frankie Albert made brief appearances, baseball star Willie Mays, who traveled from his home in Florida, spoke to the crowd after receiving a standing ovation.
 Washington said "Never, never did we witness this kind of enthusiasm for any event."

-After a set by Jefferson Starship, Graham introduced his first surprise star guest, Marlon Brando, who spoke to the crowd:
+After a set by Jefferson Starship, Graham introduced another surprise star guest, Marlon Brando, who spoke to the crowd: